velthuis/website/_posts/2016-01-16-2SLS with double clustered standard errors.md

 tags: [sas, clustered s.e.]     # TAG names should always be lowercase
 ---

+This program was written for my research on hedge fund capacity constraints, where we use recursive demeaning to estimate the returns to scale effect, following Pastor, Stambaugh, and Taylor (2015).

 ```SAS
 ********** SAS code for 2SLS with double-clustered standard errors **********;
 /* Author:  Raisa Velthuis */